horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/security/what-steps-to-take-if-lost-my-phone.md

-# What steps to take if I lost my phone?
+# What steps should I take if I lose my phone?

 In cases when a phone with the wallet app is lost or no longer available the wallet owner can get a new device and restore access to the wallet on a new device.